Pinyin Zhou logo Pinyin Joe's

 These macros are very simple to use, as easy as "1-2-3":

-1. Type pinyin with numbers representing the tones.
-For example, "Han4yu3 Pin1yin1".
+1. Type Pinyin with numbers representing the tones, as in "Han4yu3 Pin1yin1".

-To use this macro, the only other thing to remember is that you'll need to select one of the following fonts:
+To use this macro, the only other thing to remember is that you'll need to select a font that includes letters with these diacritics.
+Otherwise you may find that in each word the one letter with a tone will be in a different font.

 Arial